coderefinery/data-visualization-python/content/pandas.md

 IV,8.0,6.89
 ```

-:::::{challenge} Exercise Pandas-2: read and plot a CSV file
+:::::{challenge} Exercise Pandas-2: Read and plot a CSV file
 - Save the above CSV file to disk as `example.csv` in the same folder where
   you run JupyterLab.
 We recommend to create the file in the JupyterLab
   interface.